 i.
 The Vice Chair performs the duties of the Chair in his/her absence.
 The Vice Chair shall work to increase Membership and participation of the members in Society activities.

 i.
 The Secretary/Treasurer is responsible for maintaining the records of the Society.
 Additional duties may include dues collection, committee planning, budgeting, coordination with Alumni Office on planning, budgeting and expense reimbursement and, as appropriate, financial reporting at Board and Membership meetings.

-2. Officers shall serve for one (1) two- (2) year term effective July 1 of the year of election.
+2. Officers may serve a maximum of two terms in any one office (so long as service on the Board does not exceed 8 years).
+This is effective July 1 of the year of election.
 If, for any reason, an Officer other than the Chair is unable to complete his/her term, a replacement will be named by the Board of Directors.

 3. Officers serve as volunteers and shall not receive any compensation for their service as an Officer except that the Board may authorize reimbursement of reasonable expenses incurred in the performance of such duties.

 B. Qualifications, Nomination and Election